Bitcoin-ABC/bitcoin-abc/web/ecashaddrjs/README.md

 1.1.0 - Support decoding prefixless addresses
-1.1.1 - Updated README to point to Bitcoin ABC monorepo 1.1.2 - Updated `repository` field in `package.json` to Bitcoin ABC monorepo
+1.1.1 - Updated README to point to Bitcoin ABC monorepo 1.1.2 - Updated `repository` field in `package.json` to Bitcoin ABC monorepo 1.1.3 - Support string input and output for `hash`